 In addition to these essential items to get you back into the UK when your vacation is over, you can also bring some homework with you!
 As a literature student, I always had books and articles to read in order to stay on top of my studies.
 Brining some of this reading with you is a great way to kill time at the airport, and put your student mind at ease.

 If you’re spending 2 days in Paris do you really need 10 different outfits?
-Pack interchangeable items and leave yourself room to pick up some fun postcards or souvenirs for your friends and family at home (your back and shoulders will also thank you for it.)
+Pack interchangeable items while travelling abroad and leave yourself room to pick up some fun postcards or souvenirs for your friends and family at home (your back and shoulders will also thank you for it.)

 The UK is a quick train ride or flight away from many exotic and incredible destinations.
 With so many opportunities to expand your worldview, it’s important to keep in mind that your intended destinations will most likely speak a different language, have different customs and use a different currency than what you’re used to.
 Take the time before you book your trip to read up on your destination and prepare yourself for what to expect.